Over the past 6 years I've unboxed and reviewed 100+ different meal kits, food delivery services, snack boxes, and more.

 When it comes to food, vegans have it tough.
 It seems like places everywhere take extra steps to cater to the dietary needs of those who are paleo, whole30, or gluten-free, yet finding great vegan meals are a dime a dozen.

 Just because you’re vegan doesn’t mean you shouldn’t be able to eat meals that are both healthy and delicious.
 But cooking a tasty vegan meal can be a lot of work.
 You have to figure out what recipes sound good, drive over to the grocery store, hope they have specific vegan ingredients, and then drive home to cook it.
-Oh, and there’s a good chance that you accidentally buy too much and have leftover ingredients or the meal turns out to be a dud.
+Oh, and there’s a good chance that you accidentally buy too much and have leftover ingredients (that may go bag) or the meal turns out to be a dud.

 Lucky for you, there are some incredible vegan meal delivery services around that make maintaining a healthy vegan diet fun and interesting.
 These services don’t serve you the same old boring tofu or vegetable meals that you might be accustomed to.
 Some of them even deliver you truly gourmet vegan meals.
 The best part is, they’re all pretty affordable and easy to use!